⏲️ TIME DURATION: 30-90 Minutes

 No matter the contents, whether it be the story, the puzzles, the "sets and props", the art visuals, and everything I've covered above, everything's the definition of epitome of quality.
 I simply don't see a reason why you wouldn't play this.

-In fact, I will go on record and say that it's almost ludicrous this is handed to you for free.
-(I've seen games that are a lot less entertaining, without half the innovation, cost around $10.)
+In fact, I will go on record and say that it's almost ludicrous this is advertised at such a reasonable price tag.
+(I've seen games that are a lot less entertaining, without half the innovation, cost around the same OR MORE.)

-That's how much the creators believe in their products: Go ahead, try it free of charge--they know you are gonna love it.
-If a little complimentary sample tastes this good already, imagine what kind of absolute beast of a feast the main course will be!
+But you are your best judge.
+So go ahead, try it out.
+If a little low-cost, test sample tastes this good already, imagine what kind of absolute beast of a feast the main course will be!